Breadcrumbs

 With over 25 years of experience, the University of Waikato College is a leader in the field of providing unique and specialist English language programmes for international students.
 Some groups join an existing English language programme, while some have a tailor-made English language learning experience based on their individual requirements.
 Groups are able to take part in extracurricular activities, weekend excursions and hear from guest speakers.

-For more information, see University of Waikato College.
+For more information, see University of Waikato College website.

 Certificate of Attainment in Foundation Studies

-The Certificate of Attainment in Foundation Studies is a full-time one or two trimester programme for international students who have not met the academic entry requirements for undergraduate study at a New Zealand university.
-This programme will teach students skills for successful tertiary study within New Zealand, with compulsory English language and elective papers across a range of study areas.
+The Certificate of Attainment in Foundation Studies is a full-time one or two trimester programme for international students who do not meet the academic entry requirements for undergraduate study at a New Zealand university.
+Students will learn the skills neccessary for successful tertiary study within New Zealand, with compulsory English language and elective papers across a range of study areas.
 On campus classes include New Zealand students to encourage international students to improve their English and make New Zealand friends.

-For more information, see University of Waikato College.
+For more information, see University of Waikato College website.

 Certificate of University Preparation

-The Certificate of University Preparation programme is a full-time one-trimester programme for students who do not meet the entry requirements for study at a New Zealand university, or who need additional academic preparation.
-This programme will introduce students to an adult learning environment including lectures, tutorials and workshops.
+The Certificate of University Preparation programme is a full-time one-trimester programme for New Zealand domestic students who do not meet the entry requirements for study at a university, or who need additional academic preparation.
+Students will be introduced to an adult learning environment including lectures, tutorials and workshops.
 The Certificate of University Preparation is an academically approved qualification that covers academic skills and capabilities, and introduces students to their discipline subjects through elective papers.

-For more information, see University of Waikato College.
+For more information, see University of Waikato College website.

 International Diploma (Business) and International Diploma (Computer Science)